dacrands/bergen-gatsby-cms/src/pages/projects/robotics.md

       was not allowing the arms to move efficiently.
 We researched and try to apply different mechanism to solve the problem but none of the method was helping.
 So we spent all day working on solving the problem.

+      Deepa was working on extending parts of an arm.
+As well Tyler was working on the mechanism to lift both arms of the superstructure so orientation of both gears go in the right direction.
     date: 2019-07-08T18:20:36.354Z
     title: 'Week 8 '
     image: /img/screen-shot-2019-08-26-at-2.21.50-pm.png